- A candidate looking for yacht crew career consultancy service

 How do we collect personal information from you?

-We collect personal information about employees, workers and contractors through the application and recruitment process, either directly from candidates or sometimes from an employment agency or background check provider.
+We collect personal information about employees, workers and contractors through the application process, either directly from candidates or sometimes from an employment agency or background check provider.
 We may sometimes collect additional information from third parties including former employers, credit reference agencies or other background check agencies.

 We will collect additional personal information in the course of job-related activities throughout the period of you working for or with us.